 Cell : 323 702 3764

-I grew up in Grenoble, France, before moving to Paris to pursue photojournalism.
-After I was sent to the U.S. on assignment, I traveled through Latin America before making Los Angeles my base.
+I grew up in Grenoble and Provence, France, and moved to Paris to pursue photojournalism.
+I was sent to the U.S. on assignment, after which I traveled through Latin America and decided to make Los Angeles my base.

 Some of my clients are : National Geographic Books, Time, The Smithsonian, Capital, Challenges, VSD, L'Equipe Magazine, Le Figaro Magazine, Paris Match, Le Nouvel Observateur, Der Spiegel, Focus, Donna, Discovery Channel, BBC America, BBC Worlwide, Scripps Networks, ABC, Disney, Mark Burnett Productions, Advanced Bionics, Microsoft, Bechtel, Target, Nike, Wells Fargo, Fidelity, Goldman Sachs and Apple.

 Nobel Peace Center, Olso

 Bozar Museum, Brussel

 Ministry of Culture, Monaco

 Wave Hiil, New York.

 Los Angeles Public Library